JimChang26/JimChang26.github.io/docs/_posts/2020-10-22-executorservice.markdown

 # How to use ExecutorService

-You can use Executors to create an ExcutorService.Executors provide many methods to generate different thread pools in different usage.
+You can use Executors to create an ExcutorService.
+Executors provide many methods to generate different types of thread pools.
 Chewing over which one is the best for your task.

 | Methods | Description |